schemathesis/schemathesis/docs/graphql.rst

         "https://bahnql.herokuapp.com/graphql"
     )

-    @given(case=schema.query.as_strategy())
+    @schema.parametrize()
     @settings(deadline=None)
     def test(case):
         response = case.call()
-        assert response.status_code < 500, response.content
+        case.validate_response(response)

-This test will load GraphQL schema from ``https://bahnql.herokuapp.com/graphql`` and will generate queries for it.
+This test will load GraphQL schema from ``https://bahnql.herokuapp.com/graphql``, generate queries for it, send them to the server, and verify responses.
-In the test body, ``case`` instance provides only one method - ``call`` that will run a proper network request to the application under test.

 Limitations
 ~~~~~~~~~~~

 Current GraphQL support does **NOT** include the following:

-- Direct pytest integration;
 - CLI integration;
 - Custom scalar types support (it will produce an error);
 - Mutations;